 As at

-\$000s June 30, 2020 December 31, 2019
+\$000s September 30, 2020 December 31, 2019

-Senior Facility 294 77,341
+Senior Facility 77,341

-Senior unsecured notes due Oct 21, 2024 bearing interest at 6.375% payable semi-annually ("Senior Notes") 289,954 290,954
+Senior unsecured notes due Oct 21, 2024 bearing interest at 6.375% payable semi-annually ("Senior Notes") 288,954 290,954

-290,248 368,295
+288,954 368,295

-Less: net unamortized debt issue costs (4,889) (5,510)
+Less: net unamortized debt issue costs (4,579) (5,510)

-Long-term debt 285,359 362,785
+Long-term debt 284,375 362,785

 CES' financial results included herein demonstrate the Company's resiliency in a rapidly changing, unprecedented and difficult market, and emphasize the Company's ability to execute on set goals through the downturn as it relates to balance sheet strength, liquidity, working capital harvest and cost structure.
-Despite the challenges presented by the current economic environment, CES' overall liquidity position and balance sheet strength improved in the second quarter, as the Company once again displayed its defensible business model and counter cyclical balance sheet at low points of the cycle.
-Using cash flow generated through working capital harvest in the quarter, the Company was able to reduce it's Senior Facility net draw from \$92.9 million at March 31, 2020 to \$0.3 million at June 30, 2020, and was also able to repurchase \$1.0 million in outstanding Senior Notes.
+Despite the challenges presented by the current economic environment, CES' overall liquidity position and balance sheet strength continued to improve in the third quarter, as the Company once again displayed its defensible business model and counter cyclical balance sheet at low points of the cycle.
+Using cash flow generated through working capital harvest in the quarter, the Company was able to fully repay its outstanding draws on its Senior Facility (net draw of \$0.3 million at June 30, 2020; net draw of \$92.9 million at March 31, 2020) and exit the quarter with a positive net cash position of \$29.4 million, repurchase \$1.0 million in outstanding Senior Notes, and repurchase 2,633,400 common shares for \$2.4 million at an average price of \$0.90 per share under the Company's NCIB program.